Every child deserves the fundamental right to feel safe, secure and protected.

 - I am an addict or have been addicted to something.

-- I avoid conflict at all costs.
+- I avoid conflict at every chance possible.

 - I am afraid of people and tend to avoid them.